 Facilitators will be in regular contact to make sure you’re on the right path.
 Meetings with your facilitator can be arranged and reviews of the processes implemented by the school may provide further guidance.

 The Enviroschools Hawke’s Bay Newsletter is produced once a term.
 This is full of news & updates from around our regions Enviroschools.
 A great way to learn and be inspired.

 For more information contact firstname.lastname@example.org

-Go to our News and events page to sign up.
+Go to our News and events page to sign up and see past issues.

 Sally is employed by the Hawke's Bay Regional Council.
 Her role includes bringing people together to develop the programme regionally, organising networking events and workshops, and working with the facilitators.
 Working with the National Enviroschools team as well as our funding partners here in Hawke’s Bay.